Subhadip-Hazra/HELP-DESK-APP/README.md

 Visit `http://localhost:3000` in your browser to view the application.

 ## Admin Access
-To request admin access, visit [Admin Access Request](https://help-desk-app-i.netlify.app/admin) and follow the instructions provided.
+To request admin access, login or sign up first and send [Admin Access Request](https://help-desk-app-i.netlify.app/admin) from here.

 ## Contributing
 Contributions are welcome!
 Please refer to the [Contribution Guidelines](CONTRIBUTING.md) for more information.